 3. Cooking

 Just like baking, cooking is an immersive experience.
-Teens like to play around with ingredients to make things that they like.
-You can make it exciting by pulling out the stuff you have in your refrigerator and asking them to come up with a dish using only those ingredients.
-This way, your teen will also learn the importance of taste and smell, which is essential to cooking.
+Teens like to play around with ingredients to make things that they want.
+You can make it exciting by pulling out the stuff in your refrigerator and asking them to create a dish using only those ingredients.
+Or, you can make it a monthly family event or a cooking night, where everyone gets ingredients they like and cooks a different dish.
+This way, your teen will also learn the importance of taste, smell, and creativity, which is essential to cooking.

 4. Planning the menu